Multiobjective Test Problems with Degenerate Pareto Fronts: Test Problems

 Fig.~\ref{fig:DPF2T} shows two solution sets obtained by NSGA-II on DPF2 with the mappings of the quadratic function

 and the sigmoid function

 From Fig.~\ref{fig:DPF2T}(a), we can see that NSGA-II can obtain a solution set that has a good convergence and diversity to the PF of the problem.
-While from Fig.~\ref{fig:DPF2T}(b), it is clear that most of the solutions are far from the PF.
-It illustrates that DPF2 with the sigmoid function is more difficult to be optimized than DPF2 with the quadratic function.
+In Fig.~\ref{fig:DPF2T}(b), however, it is clear that most of the solutions are far from the PF.
+It illustrates that DPF2 with the sigmoid function is more difficult to be optimised than DPF2 with the quadratic function.
 The potential reason may be that the input values of the sigmoid function are mapped to values that are approximately equal to one, which decreases the distinction between two different inputs.
 In this paper, we adopt the quadratic function as the nonlinearly mapping function for DPF2 and DPF4.

 Fig.~\ref{fig:DPFPF} shows the scatter plots of the PFs of DPF1 to DPF5 with $m=3$ and $d=2$.
 From the results, we can see that the PFs of DP1-DPF4 lie in a $1$D manifold, and the PF of DPF5 contains a curve and a part of a $2$D spherical surface.
-Furthermore, this test suite has a variety of features, i.e., the Pareto optimal geometry, modality, PF shape, etc, and a set of recommendations, i.e., scalable number of objectives and variables, Pareto optima known, dissimilar trade-off ranges, etc.
+Furthermore, this test suite has a variety of features, \textit{i.e.}, the Pareto optimal geometry, modality, PF shape, etc, and a set of recommendations, \textit{i.e.}, scalable number of objectives and variables, Pareto optima known, dissimilar trade-off ranges, etc. At last, the parameters of $m$ (the number of objectives) and $d$ (the number of essential objectives) should be positive integers, and satisfy the condition: $m > d > 1$.